Jack Reeves: Investigation and arrest

 Emilita's friend reported her missing.
 Police grew suspicious when they found out Reeves had two dead wives, both of whom died after making plans to leave Reeves and complaining to friends of mistreatment by him.
 He was arrested on March 21, 1995, for the murder of his second wife and bail was set at $500,000.

 Trial

 He was convicted on January 3, 1996, for the 1978 murder of Sharon Reeves and received a 35-year prison sentence.
 On August 20, 1996, he was convicted of murdering Emilita Reeves and sentenced to an additional 99 years.
 Reeves appealed both convictions but was rejected.
 His sentences are being served concurrently.
-He will be eligible for parole in 2026.
+He was eligible for parole in 2026.
+His parole application in 2026 was rejected, and he will be eligible again in 2031.

 Media coverage

 The case was covered in episodes of Exhumed, Forensic Files and 'Mail Order Murder' by Patricia Springer.